alexyandy2016/fractal/readme.md

 $ php artisan db:seed --class="Appkr\Fractal\Example\DatabaseSeeder"
 ```

-**Step #3:** Boot up a test server and open at a browser
+**Step #3:** Boot up a local server and open at a browser

 ```bash
 // Boot up a local server
 $ php artisan serve
 ```

-Head on to `http://localhost:8000/v1/things`, and you should see well formatted json response.
+Head on to `http://localhost:8000/v1/things`, and you should see a well formatted json response.

 **Step #4:** [OPTIONAL] Run integration test